William Whiston: Tensions with Newton

+Unorthodox religious views

 Expelled Arian

 Whiston's route to rejection of the Nicene Creed, the historical orthodox position against Arianism, began early in his tenure of the Lucasian chair as he followed hints from Samuel Clarke.
 He read also in Louis Ellies Dupin, and the Explication of Gospel Theism (1706) of Richard Brocklesby.
 His study of the Apostolic Constitutions then convinced him that Arianism was the creed of the early church.

 The general election of 1710 brought the Tories solid political power for a number of years, up to the Hanoverian succession of 1714.
 Their distrust of theological innovation had a direct impact on Whiston, as well as others of similar views.
 His heterodoxy was notorious.
 In 1710 he was deprived of his professorship and expelled from the university.

 The matter was not allowed to rest there: Whiston tried to get a hearing before Convocation.
 He did have defenders even in the high church ranks, such as George Smalridge.
 For political reasons, this development would have been divisive at the time.
 Queen Anne made a point of twice "losing" the papers in the case.
 After her death in 1714 the intended hearing was allowed to drop.
 The party passions of these years found an echo in Henry Sacheverell's attempt to exclude Whiston from his church of St Andrew's, Holborn, taking place in 1719.

-"Primitive Christianity"
+"Primitive Christianity" and other religious scholarship

 Whiston founded a society for promoting primitive Christianity, lecturing in support of his theories in halls and coffee-houses at London, Bath, and Tunbridge Wells.
 Those he involved included Thomas Chubb, Thomas Emlyn, John Gale, Benjamin Hoadley, Arthur Onslow, and Thomas Rundle.
 There were meetings at Whiston's house from 1715 to 1717; Hoadley avoided coming, as did Samuel Clarke, though invited.
 A meeting with Clarke, Hoadley, John Craig and Gilbert Burnet the younger had left these leading latitudinarians unconvinced about Whiston's reliance on the Apostolical Constitutions.